rackerlabs/support-how-to/content/rpc-openstack/object-storage-swift-in-a-rack-with-amds-seamicro-sm15000.md

 OpenStack, allows multiple nodes to cooperate in order store objects in such a way that ensures data integrity and availability.

-This document describes the environment and process for realizing &ldquo;Swift in a Rack&rdquo;: A robust object storage system with a capacity of 2.4 PB.
+This document describes the environment and process for realizing "Swift in a Rack": A robust object storage system with a capacity of 2.4 PB.

 ### The SeaMicro SM15000&trade; Server